desonglll/blog/docs/rust/rust-ai/2024-12-25-a-comprehensive-overview-of-rusts-role-and-potential-directions in-ai-development.md

 ## Introduction

-The existing method for training a deep learning model uses a framework like PyTorch or TensorFlow[[https://doi.org/10.48550/arXiv.1603.04467\]](https://doi.org/10.48550/arXiv.1603.04467) based on Python.
-Python has a widespread ecosystem, and its syntax is friendly to people without programming experience.
-However, the performance of these frameworks doesn't fully exploit the device's computational resources because Python is an interpretational language.

-In the crowded landscape of modern programming languages, Rust is different.[Programming Rust 2ed] Rust is revolutionizing high-performance service development with its memory safety, resource management, and speed. [[https://doi.org/10.1145/3673648\]](https://doi.org/10.1145/3673648) Rust offers the speed of a compiled language, the efficiency of a non-garbage-collected language, and the type safety of a functional language—as well as a unique solution to memory safety problems.*[Programming Rust 2ed]* The application of Rust in the field of machine learning is developing rapidly.
-The Hugging Face team uses Rust as the backend of the tokenizers library to improve performance and versatility. [[https://github.com/huggingface/tokenizers\]](https://github.com/huggingface/tokenizers) Hundreds of Rust repositories have been established on GitHub, driving significant progress in Machine Learning.

-## Background

-The introduction of ChatGPT has ushered in a new golden era for artificial intelligence (AI), redefining the application landscape through large language models (LLMs).
+The introduction of [ChatGPT](@inproceedings{Radford2018ImprovingLU,  title={Improving Language Understanding by Generative Pre-Training},  author={Alec Radford and Karthik Narasimhan},  year={2018},  url={https://api.semanticscholar.org/CorpusID:49313245} }) has ushered in a new golden era for artificial intelligence (AI), redefining the application landscape through large language models (LLMs).
 With their unprecedented capabilities, have significantly lowered barriers to application development, enabling the creation of innovative and diverse AI-driven products.
 This dynamic ecosystem of creativity exemplifies the transformative potential of modern AI.

 The large language model (LLM), epitomized by ChatGPT, is at the heart of this revolution.
-LLMs excel at generating text sequentially based on contextual input, showcasing exceptional comprehension and generative abilities that surpass those of earlier AI models.
-Their remarkable performance is a direct result of their scale, characterized by an immense number of parameters.
+[LLMs excel at generating text sequentially based on contextual input, showcasing exceptional comprehension and generative abilities that surpass those of earlier AI models.](https://arxiv.org/abs/2005.14165) Their remarkable performance is a direct result of their scale, characterized by an immense number of parameters.
 However, this scale comes at a cost: substantial computational resources are required to load and execute these models efficiently, making performance optimization a critical challenge.

 LLM parameters comprise a vast array of numerical values, typically represented as FP32 floating-point numbers.
 Quantization techniques, such as converting parameters to FP16, BF16, or integer formats, offer a practical solution to mitigate memory demands and enhance execution speed.
 These methods reduce storage requirements while often improving computational efficiency.